What is Kisqali® (ribociclib)?

-What is the ingredient in ribociclib?
+What are the ingredients in ribociclib?

 How does ribociclib work?

 Ribociclib is a CDK4/6 inhibitor.
 CDK4 and CDK6 are proteins that are important during a cell’s growth and replication cycles.
-These two proteins may be overactive in breast cancer cells, particularly those which are hormone receptor-positive.
-Breast cancer cells that are hormone receptor-positive are stimulated by the presence of hormones like estrogen, which can increase the activity of CDK4/6.
-Overactivity of CDK4 and CDK6 can cause the cancer cells to grow uncontrollably.1,3
+These 2 proteins may be overactive in breast cancer cells, especially those that are hormone receptor-positive.
+Breast cancer cells that are hormone receptor-positive are stimulated by the presence of hormones like estrogen.
+This can increase the activity of CDK4/6 and cause cancer cells to grow uncontrollably.1,3

-Ribociclib can cause serious side effects, including:
+Ribociclib may also cause serious side effects, including:1

-- Lowered white blood cell counts (neutropenia), which may lead to serious infections1,4
+- Low white blood cell counts

 Things to know about ribociclib